 Carbohydrates with a low glycaemic index (GI) have shown to support good eye health by lowering the risk of macular degeneration.
 Those who have a diet of low GI foods also tend to be healthier overall, including having a lower risk of heart disease and diabetes.

 Low GI foods include wholegrain cereals and breads, soy, fruits, and legumes.

-It is important to understand that the eye is an extremely complex organ, and good eye health is unfortunately not as straightforward as simply “eating healthy foods for eye health”.
-Individuals who adhere to the strictest of diets, exercise regularly, and follow all the doctor’s orders may still experience eye disease, as many conditions also are driven by genetic factors.
+It is important to understand that the eye is an extremely complex organ.
+Good eye health is unfortunately not as straightforward as “eating healthy foods for eye health”.
+Individuals who adhere to the strictest of diets, exercise regularly, and follow all the doctor’s orders may still experience eye disease.
+Many conditions also are driven by genetic factors.

-Our understanding of eye diseases and foods for eye health continues to evolve with ongoing medical research and though we still do not fully understand how nutrition affects the eyes and vision, this list is a good place to start.
+Our understanding of eye diseases and foods for eye health continues to evolve with ongoing medical research.
+Though we still do not fully understand how nutrition affects the eyes and vision, this list is a good place to start.

-For more information regarding Eye Health, please do call us at 1300 297 583 for free.
+For more information regarding Eye Health, please do call us for free at 1300 297 583.